 Have a couple of phrases ready like “Oh, I’m not going to go there!” or “I have my own opinions, but none that I’d air here.”

-Change the subject in a subtle or not so subtle way, depending how seriously you want to convey your reluctance to join in.
+Change the subject in a subtle or not-so-subtle way, depending on how seriously you want to convey your reluctance to join in.